 A. Use of Audio Visual Facilities

-The Video Studio, Control Room, Editing Room and AV equipment are available for use by Calvin College classes, clubs, organizations, etc. Students are allowed to work after hours in these facilities if previous arrangements have been made and if a department employee is present.
+The Video Studio, Control Room, Editing Room and AV equipment are available for use by Calvin University classes, clubs, organizations, etc. Students are allowed to work after hours in these facilities if previous arrangements have been made and if a department employee is present.
 After hours use of the Studio and Editing Room is scheduled by the Video Producer.
 Training for these facilities may be required before use and technical support is available upon request.

 B. Material Fees

 The AV department will charge for materials used.
 Items for personal use must be purchased when taken.
 Items for college use may be charged to a department or organization and will be billed monthly.

 The AV department will bill departments for materials supplied to them.
 Billing is done monthly through Financial Services.
 Department Budget Officer may receive a notice and details.